 Where to Recycle ZeroWater Filters

 ZeroWater encourages customers to reduce their carbon footprint by filling out their recycling form and returning at least two ZeroWater filters.

 Since Reverse Osmosis Filter cartridges contain significantly less plastic than other filter cartridges, they are non-hazardous and okay to dispose of in the garbage according to this website.

-We applaud you for being environmentally conscious and wanting to dispose of your used water filter in the correct way, but this can be a very tricky task.
 We recommend ALWAYS checking with your local recycling facility to ensure that you can recycle your water filters with them.